siddharthdeore/Public-Domain-Aeronautical-Software/README.md

 # Public Domain Aeronautical Software
-List of Public domain aeronautical software maintained by pdas www.pdas.com
+List of Public domain aeronautical software maintained by pdas www.pdas.com and some other intresting projects

 <ol>
 <li>